Get The Help You Need (504) 586-5200

 Contact Us

 Our law Firm is equipped to handle complex personal injury and wrongful death cases arising from incidents in hotels and casinos as well as incidents while aboard cruise ships.
-The Firm handles cases on behalf of clients throughout the states of Louisiana, Mississippi and Tennessee.
+The Firm handles cases on behalf of clients throughout the states of Louisiana and Mississippi.
 For a confidential consultation, call our office or complete the online form.

 Call (866) 398-6169 to discuss your particular situation.
 You will have the opportunity to speak directly to one of our Firm’s experienced attorneys about your potential case.
-The Firm has offices in New Orleans and Gulfport (by appointment only) and helps clients in Louisiana, Mississippi and Tennessee.
+The Firm has offices in New Orleans and Gulfport (by appointment only) and helps clients in Louisiana and Mississippi.

 LET’S TALK